Gnaeus Cornelius Scipio Hispanus

 Gnaeus Cornelius Scipio Hispanus of the Scipiones branch of the gens Cornelia, was a Roman politician.

-Gnaeus Cornelius Scipio Hispanus was the son of Gnaeus Cornelius Scipio Hispallus.
-He was one of the decemviri stlitibus judicandis and military tribune before 150 BC, and became quaestor around that date.
+He was the son of Gnaeus Cornelius Scipio Hispallus.
+He served as one of the decemviri stlitibus judicandis and as a military tribune before 150 BC, and became quaestor around that date.
 He then became aedile, probably in 141 BC.
 He was a praetor in 139 BC.
 As praetor, he expelled the astrologers (Chaldaeans and Jews) from the city of Rome.